 You can also earn up to 0.66 Qantas Points per dollar spent on the BusinessChoice Rewards Visa, while from July 1 2017, Altitude Black cardholders reel in 1.25 Qantas Points per dollar spent via AMEX and 0.625 Qantas Points per dollar spent using the MasterCard, both at home and abroad.

 3. ANZ Qantas Frequent Flyer Black Visa credit card

 ANZ puts its best foot forward with an enticing offer of 75,000 bonus Qantas Points for eligible new customers, plus 75 bonus Qantas status credits which could help you rise through the ranks and attain Qantas Silver, Gold or even Platinum status as a boost to your regular travel earnings.

-That bounty of bonus points can be earned after spending $2,500 on eligible purchases within the first three months using the ANZ Frequent Flyer Black Visa, while those extra status credits are sent your way after you book and travel on a new Qantas return flight by September 30 2017.
+That bounty of bonus points can be earned after spending $2,500 on eligible purchases within the first three months using the ANZ Frequent Flyer Black Visa, while those extra status credits are sent your way when you apply before September 30 2017 and then book and travel on a new Qantas return flight by January 31 2018.

 The card’s usual annual fee of $425 is currently waived for new applicants in the first year, with the Visa also delivering one Qantas Point per dollar spent up to and including $7,500 per statement period, and 0.5 Qantas Points per dollar spent thereafter.